Moduli of polarised manifolds via canonical K\"ahler metrics: K ahler geometry of the moduli space

-\begin{remark}A slightly weaker statement is that if $(\X,\L)\to B$ is any family of cscK manifolds, with moduli map $p: B \to \M$ , then $p^*\eta \in p^*\L_{CM}$.
+\begin{remark}A slightly weaker statement is that if $(\X,\L)\to B$ is any family of cscK manifolds, with moduli map $\psi: B \to \M$ , then $\psi^*\eta$ is the curvature of a Hermitian metric on the CM line bunde $\L_{\CM,\X}$ on $B$.
 By our results, both of these pullbacks can be constructed directly on $B$, without using the moduli map.
-This is then actually easier to prove, and follows from a comparison of the fibre integral formula of Equation \ref{initial-WP-formula} anf Equation \eqref{CMclass}. \end{remark}
+This is then actually easier to prove, and follows from a comparison of the fibre integral formula of Equation \ref{initial-WP-formula} and Equation \eqref{CMclass}. \end{remark}